dattu9133/TeluskoContest_Day2/README.md

 # TeluskoContest_Day2

-## Output for the Product Mnagement System project as follows:
+## Output for the Product Management System project as follows:

 ```==============================================
 		     MENU